run-ai/docs/docs/Researcher/cli-reference/runai-resume.md

 <job-name\> - The name of the Job to run the command with.
 Mandatory.

 --all | -A
->  Resume all suspended Jobs.
+>  Resume all suspended Jobs in the current Project.

 ### Global Flags